Anthonykahly/my-weather-app/README.md

 ```

 This simple weather app allows for travelers to look at the weather ahead of time with any given location.
+The application will give the user information such as the wind, temperature, and even uses a color coded system for the UV index so that the user can plan for their trip.

 ```